theosanderson/OTWebControl/README.md

 <img src="otweb.png">

-At the time of writing, to use this tool you have to opt in to the [Alpha](https://support.opentrons.com/en/articles/3854833-opentrons-beta-software-releases) channel of OpenTrons to update your robot to have `screen`.

 ## Installation

+At the time of writing, to use this tool you have to opt in to the [Alpha](https://support.opentrons.com/en/articles/3854833-opentrons-beta-software-releases) channel of OpenTrons to update your robot to have `screen` and other development tools.
+This should change as soon as this version is released as a Stable version.

 Launch the Jupyter notebook of the OT2.
 Go to New -> Terminal to get a terminal open.